uhm-descartes/ee342/morea/sets-logic-func/reading-text.md

 isn't explicitly mentioned (but used) in the text: Cartesian products and indicator functions.
 Please use the handout for these.

 The text uses Cartesian products without definition at the top of page 5 when it talks about tuples.
-The sets of ordered pairs of real numbers is called $${\mathbb R}^2$$.
-This notation comes because the set of ordered pairs of real numbers is really the Cartesian product
-$${\mathbb R} \times {\mathbb R}$$ (hence abbreviated as $${\mathbb R}^2$$).
+The sets of ordered pairs of real numbers is called $${\mathbb R}^2$$ in the text.
+This notation comes because the set of ordered pairs of real numbers is really the Cartesian product $${\mathbb R} \times {\mathbb R}$$ (hence abbreviated as $${\mathbb R}^2$$).
 Same for triplets.
 Thinking in terms of Cartesian products explicitly has lot of advantages down the line (and the book uses them too with the assumption you already know it).

 In general, you may think this section is simple or high school stuff.
 But the true beauty of this subject is primarily because of how deep